mysql/mysql-utilities/doc/command/proc.rst

    :param matches: Sequence of fields to compare.
 All fields have to
                    match for the process to match.

-   :type matches: List of pairs *(var, pat)* where *var* is one of the
+   :type matches: List of *(var, pat)* pairs, where *var* is one of the
-                  variables above and *pat* is a pattern.
+                  constants listed earlier and *pat* is a pattern.

    .. method:: sql([only_body=False])

-      Get SQL code for executing the search (and optionally, the kill).
+      Return the SQL code for executing the search (and optionally, the kill).

       If *only_body* is ``True``, only the body of the function is shown.
-This is useful if the SQL code is going to be used with other utilities that generate the routine declaration.
-If *only_body* is false, a complete procedure will be generated if there is any kill action supplied, and just a select statement if it is a plain search.
+This is useful if the SQL code is to be used with other utilities that generate the routine declaration.
+If *only_body* is ``False``, a complete procedure will be generated if there is any kill action supplied, and just a select statement if it is a plain search.

       :type only_body: boolean
-      :param only_body: Only show the body of the procedure.
-If this is ``False``, then a complete procedure will be returned.
+      :param only_body: Show only the body of the procedure.
+If this is ``False``, a complete procedure is returned.
-      :returns: SQL code for executing the operation given by the options.
+      :returns: SQL code for executing the operation specified by the options.
       :rtype: string

    .. method:: execute(connection, ...[, output=sys.stdout, connector=mysql.connector])

       Execute the search on each of the connections supplied.
-If *output* is not ``None``, then the value will be treated as a file object and the result of the execution printed on that stream.
-Note that the output and connector arguments *have* to be supplied as keyword arguments and that all other arguments are treated as connection specifiers.
+If *output* is not ``None``, the value is treated as a file object and the result of the execution is printed on that stream.
+Note that the output and connector arguments *must* be supplied as keyword arguments.
+All other arguments are treated as connection specifiers.

       :type connection: A :ref:`connection specifiers`